WTFAcademy/WTF-zk/Languages/en/39_PairingExtension/readme.md

 ## 3. Summary

-In this tutorial, we have discussed the Weil pairing on extension fields and related concepts.
+In this tutorial, we have discussed the Weil pairing over extension fields and related concepts.
 The embedding degree is an important parameter that specifies the extension field required for the Weil pairing, and it affects the security and efficiency of elliptic curve applications.
 The MOV algorithm provides a way to exploit the weakness of elliptic curves with low embedding degrees by transforming the elliptic curve discrete logarithm problem (ECDLP) into the relatively easier discrete logarithm problem (DLP) on a finite field.
 When selecting elliptic curves, we need to consider both security and pairing efficiency, and choose elliptic curves with moderate embedding degrees.